Harold Naughton Jr.: Military service

 Following the events of September 11, 2001, Naughton joined the United States Army Reserve.
-He currently serves as a Major with the Judge Advocate General's Corps.
+He currently serves as a lieutenant colonel with the Judge Advocate General's Corps.
 Naughton volunteered for a tour of active duty and served with Multi-National Force Iraq from September, 2005 until May, 2006.
 At the end of May, 2012, he returned from an 8-month voluntary deployment to Kandahar, Afghanistan with the 2nd Brigade Combat Team, 4th Infantry Division.

 As an Army JAG, Naughton worked with local Afghan judicial authorities, military, and security forces, in conjunction with officials from the United Nations, State Department, Red Cross, and other entities, to establish a sustainable judicial and law enforcement system in the City of Kandahar and the greater Kandahar Province in southern Afghanistan.

-Major Naughton currently serves with the Third Legal Operational Detachment and acts as an adjunct to the Defense Security Cooperation Agency and the Defense Institute of International Legal Studies.
+Naughton currently serves with the Third Legal Operational Detachment and acts as an adjunct to the Defense Security Cooperation Agency and the Defense Institute of International Legal Studies.
 He has traveled to the Democratic Republic of the Congo, where he has advised the Congolese Army on ethics and anti-corruption.

 He has been awarded the Combat Action Badge, Bronze Star Medal, Meritorious Service Medal, Afghan Campaign Medal with Campaign Star, Iraq Campaign Medal with Campaign Star, Army Commendation Medal (2nd Award), Army Achievement Medal, Army Reserve Components Achievement Medal (2nd Award), National Defense Service Medal, Global War on Terrorism Expeditionary Medal, NATO Medal, Army Service Ribbon, Overseas Service Ribbon, Armed Forces Reserve Medal with M/Device, and Military Outstanding Volunteer Service Medal.

-In May, 2011, former United States Secretary of State Hillary Clinton appointed Representative Naughton to the International Security Advisory Board.
+In May, 2011, former United States Secretary of State Hillary Clinton appointed Naughton to the International Security Advisory Board.
 United States Secretary of State John Kerry has since reappointed him to the board.